Caprivi Strip

-Within Namibia, the Strip is divided administratively between Kavango East and Zambezi regions.
+Within Namibia, the Strip is divided administratively between the Kavango East and Zambezi regions.
 It is crossed by the Okavango River.
 The Cuando River forms part of its border with Botswana, and the Zambezi River forms a part of its border with Zambia.
 The width of the strip varies from about 32 km to 105 km.
 Its largest settlement is Katima Mulilo, located at the point where the Zambezi reaches the Strip.

 Toponym

 When Namibia was a German colony, the Caprivi Strip was known in German as Caprivizipfel.
-Before colonization, it was known as Itenge.
+Before colonisation, it was known as Itenge.
 During a short-lived secession attempt around the year 2000, the name Itenge was used by the separatists.
 It is also sometimes called the Okavango Panhandle.